mross1080/GithubForArtistsITPCamp/README.md

 | [GitHub](github.com)                | Most popular by far, great featureset, easy UI | Owned by Microsoft if that bothers you, doesn’t automatically come with continuous integration, doesn’t automatically come with a deployment platform, can’t export projects to other systems |
 | [Bitbucket](https://bitbucket.org/) | Allows hosting with Mercurial as well as git, many of the same features as GitHub, unlimited private and public repos | Less pricing options, GUI is uglier |
 | [GitLab](https://gitlab.com)        | Self-owned, comes with CI and deployment platform, greater control over permissions, allows importing data from other vendors, cheaper enterprise plan | Adoption less widespread, not as big of a dev community |

+## Other Things To Know

+### Licensing

+Most publicly available code on GitHub is considered open-source (which means anyone can use or contribute to it).
+If you want to keep your code closed-source and private, you’ll have to register for the paid GitHub tier.
+If you’re comfortable with keeping your code open, it’s wise to pick a license.
+Licenses are basically some legalese that determines how your code can be used.
+The most common ones on GitHub are the MIT License, which basically allows any use of your code including creating closed-source versions, and the GNU License, which allows any use *except* closed-source.
+If you need help choosing your license, [ChooseALicense](https://choosealicense.com/) is a helpful resource.
+To add licensing to your repository, you can follow the instructions [here](https://help.github.com/en/articles/licensing-a-repository).